Upper School Curriculum Guide

 AP SPANISH LITERATURE AND CULTURE

 This course continues the in-depth study of literary works on the AP Spanish Literature list begun in Honors Spanish Literature and Language (AP Spanish Language and Culture) and prepares students to take the AP examination in Spanish Literature and Culture.
-Students study works from the AP Spanish Literature list including classic texts such as poetry by Garcilaso de la Vega and Sor Juana Inés de la Cruz as well as more contemporary works by Rosa Montero and Nancy Morejón, for example.
+Students study works from the AP Spanish Literature list including classic texts such as poetry by Garcilaso de la Vega and Sor Juana Inés de la Cruz, as well as more contemporary works by Rosa Montero and Nancy Morejón, for example.
 Students study poetry, plays, short stories, essays, and novels.
 Before the AP examination, we review the works and themes covered in the previous year.
-At the completion of this course, students are expected to take the AP Spanish Literature and Culture examination.
+At the completion of this course, students are prepared to take the AP Spanish Literature and Culture examination.
 (1 unit; prerequisite: Honors Spanish Literature and Language [AP Spanish Language and Culture]; permission of the Department required)